 The Commission imposes a 5% late payment charge on any water/sewer bill outstanding after 30 days for residential and commercial customers.
 If payment is not made within an additional 15 days, a termination notice is forwarded to a delinquent property owner advising that service will be discontinued by a specified date without further notice.
 Should this fail, and if any bill shall remain unpaid for 60 days from the date fixed for payment, it is collectible against the owner of the property served.
 As of this date of the Official Statement, historically the bad debt write-off has never been material to the Commission.
+The Commission's General Manager directed that the Commission suspend all water turnoffs and late penalties to ensure all customers continue to receive water during the pandemic.

 The Commission employs a conservation oriented multi-rate structure for both water and sewer usage.
 The structure applies a sliding schedule of rates per thousand gallons of use with a level of charges determined by the customer's average daily consumption ("ADC") during each billing period.
-The rates as of July 1, 2019 range from \$5.09 for tier 1 to \$7.78 for tier 4 per thousand gallons for water consumption and \$6.80 for tier 1 to \$12.50 for tier 4 per thousand gallons for sewer usage.
-The schedule starts at a base consumption level of 0-80 gallons a day where the lowest water and sewer rates apply and moves up through three tiers ending at a 276 gallons a day or greater tier.
+The rates as of July 1, 2020 range from \$5.35 for tier 1 to \$8.15 for tier 4 per thousand gallons for water consumption and \$7.25 for tier 1 to \$13.33 for tier 4 per thousand gallons for sewer usage.
+The schedule starts at a base consumption level of 0-80 gallons a day where the lowest water and sewer rates apply and moves up through three tiers ending at a 276 gallon a day or greater tier.
 Customers are billed for volumetric consumption in each tier at the tier's rate.
 Sewer-only customers are charged a flat rate.
 In addition, all customers are assessed Ready-to-Serve fees, based on meter size, in cumulative amounts ranging from \$27.00 to \$6,203.00 per quarter.